Menu Close

 Speak to Staff and Patients

 Ask questions and get a first-hand feel for how the hospice care provider works by speaking to its staff and patients.
-This can help better understand how compassionate and attentive the facility is.
+This can help better understand how compassionate and attentive the provider is.

 Know Your Insurance Coverage

 Knowing what your insurance plan covers regarding hospice services is necessary, as this will affect how much you’re responsible for.
-Be sure to ask how much your insurance plan will cover overall.
+Be sure to ask how much your insurance plan will cover hospice services overall.

 Review Hospice Policies and Procedures

-Conversations with doctors and hospice providers are more productive when you understand your goals and priorities.
+Conversations with doctors and hospice providers are more productive when you understand the patient’s goals and priorities.
 Some patients value awareness more than eliminating all their pain.
-Patients may want to realize a dream trip, while others cherish family time in the comforts of home.
+Patients may want to realize a dream trip, while others cherish family time in the comforts of where they call home.
 Some potential questions to ask include the following:

 • What home medical equipment and personal supplies are provided?